cscorley/dissertation/chapters/4_results/2_dit.md

 \input{tables/triage_rq2}

-\dtwo{} asks how well a simulation of using a topic model would perform as it were to be used in real-time.
+\dtwo asks how well a simulation of using a topic model would perform as it were to be used in real-time.
 This is a much closer evaluation of an DIT to it being used in an actual development environment.
 Table \ref{table:triage_rq2}
 summarizes the results of each subject system.
 In each of the tables, we bold